objectkit/scriptex/README.md

 # Scriptex
-> A micro library for virtual Scripter MIDI-FX plugins.
+> A micro library for Scripter MIDI-FX plugins.

 ###### Source
 ```js